DanyalYor/PRDAT-Assignments/PRDAT-Assignments/ANSWERS.md

     | _                -> IFZERO lab :: C
 ```

+After adding the function, we then replaced the places IFZERO was called in `Contcomp.fs` with the newly implemented addIFZERO function.
+The following places were replaced:
+1. Line 210
+2. Line 293
+3. Line 297
+4. Line 302
+5. Line 310
+6. Line 321
+7. Line 321

 ## Exercise 12.2

 We have added the static compiling of the constant evaluations by extending the `addCST` function in `Contcomp.fs`.
 This can be found on line 101.